 - Creating a place to come together and build community

-In 2018 after consultation with the community we endorsed a concept plan for the redevelopment of the site including updates to the existing facilities, new buildings and an outdoor public space.
+In 2018 after consultation with the community we endorsed a concept plan for the redevelopment of the site including updates to the existing facilities, new buildings, and outdoor public space.
 In 2020 we reviewed the concept with consideration of the strategic framework alongside the impacts of the Covid-19 pandemic.
-A refined version of the concept was endorsed in 2020 and the final design process is now underway, due to be reviewed by Council later in 2021.

 - Strategic Framework for 33 Saxon Street, Brunswick (PDF 448Kb)